GitauHarrison/notes/tags_flask_blog_posts.md

 - `Tag` is the right-side entity of the relationship while the `Post` model is the left side.
 - `secondary` configures the association table that is used for this relationship.
 - `backref` defines how the relationship will be accessed from the right-side entity.
-    - From the left-side, the relationship will be called `tags`
+    - From the left side, the relationship will be called `tags`
-    - From the right-side, the relationship will be called `posts`
+    - From the right side, the relationship will be called `posts`
 - `lazy` is the execution mode for this query.
 A mode of `dynamic` sets up the query not to run until specifically requested
     - The first `lazy` applies to the first side of the relationship, the `Tag`.
     - The second `lazy` applies to the left side of the relationship, the `Post`.